frasergeorgeking/portfolio/README.md

 - **[Biome](https://biomejs.dev/)** - Linting and formatting

 ## 🔄 CI/CD

-- **PR Checks** - Runs Biome linting/formatting checks and validates the project builds on all pull requests to `main`
+- **PR Checks** - Runs Biome linting/formatting checks, validates commit messages with commitlint, validates the project builds, and performs performance testing with sitespeed.io on all pull requests to `main`.
+Performance budgets gate merges if regressions are detected.
+- **Production Performance** - Manual workflow to test live site performance with 4G throttling using sitespeed.io.
+Results are stored as artifacts indefinitely.
 - **Release** - Automatically creates semantic releases on pushes to `main` branch

 ## 🧞 Commands